 This is all subject to change as I read more comics, although I’ve read plenty so far.

 There are a few names that might be on the list if I reread some of their material, and come to appreciate how well it holds up.
 I could see an argument for Neil Gaiman, especially given the riches of his Sandman run.
 Grant Morrison’s been more prolific, and has decades of impressive comics with All-Star Superman, New X-Men, Batman/ Batman and Robin/ Batman Inc./ Arkham Asylum, Doom Patrol, JLA, The Invisibles, Animal Man.)
-All-Star Superman and the Sandman arc Season of Mists are in my personal top ten.
 With these guys, I’m familiar with their material.
 I need to reread it to see if their fifth best holds up as well as Alan Moore’s Top Ten, or Frank Miller’s Elektra saga (come to think of it, I should probably reread those as well.)